AK1RAJ/piMaker/README.md

 # piMaker for mapping the overlaps of siRNAs and piRNAs
-test BAM files are located in the BAM folder and the corresponding reference sequences are in the refSeq folder

 #set working directory and get the files####
 #make a project folder with three subfolders for 1- the BAM files (BAM), 2- the reference sequences (refSeq)